Our very best pigs in blankets recipes

 We’ve only gone and created the ultimate festive hybrid: pigs in blankets sausage rolls!
 The best part is they’re quick to make, require just five ingredients and are extremely moreish (you have been warned…).

 Who said pigs in blankets were just for Christmas dinner?
 Enjoy them as top-drawer midweek meal in this pigs in blankets traybake.
-Brie, redcurrant jelly and sweet potatoes join the bacon-wrapped chipolatas in this easy dish that’ll soon become a favourite.
+Brie, redcurrant jelly and sweet potatoes join the bacon-wrapped chipolatas in this easy dish that’ll soon become a build-up-to-Christmas favourite.

 French onion casserole with pigs in blankets

-Discover our French onion sausage casserole: Pigs in blankets come cooked in a sherry-laced, onion-rich sauce.
+Discover our French onion sausage casserole: pigs in blankets come cooked in a sherry-laced, onion-rich sauce.
 It’s quick, it’s easy and it makes a great weeknight winner.

 Now that the pigs in blankets are sorted, make sure you’ve got all bases covered with our very best Christmas trimmings recipes.